code-boxx/Core-Boxx-PHP-Framework/core/README.md

 * At least PHP 8.0

 ## INSTALL
-Copy/unzip into your project folder, and access `http://your-site.com`.
+Copy into your project folder, and access `http://your-site.com`.

 ## LICENSE
 Copyright by Code Boxx